slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On winning

 <!--
-> *"Never cut what you can untie."  -- Robert Frost*
-> *"War does not determine who is right - only who is left."  -- Bertrand Russell*
-- winners are overgivers -- codey sanchez

 - quem ganha a maioria dos duelos normalmente ganha o jogo. micro e o macro -- sergio conceição
 - tecnically win or fundamentally win
 - sportification of our culture. resistance doesn’t imply competition.